shashichander009/flask-hr-project/README.md

 On the home page, you can find employee list.

+Click on any Employee to view Details of Employee

-If you are logged in you can edit and delete this employee.
+If you are logged in you can edit and delete employees.